minhaj1234/java_MVN_sample_app/README.md

-This is a sample Web Application to use during Continuous Integration demos. test
+This is a sample Web Application to use during Continuous Integration demos.

 #Build Instruction